Myth: Assessed value should be equal to market value.

 Myth: You shouldn't need to get an appraisal if you get a home inspection.

-Reality: Appraisal reports are nothing like a home inspection report.
 The point of an appraisal is to arrive at an opinion of market value during the appraisal process and the production of the appraisal report.
-House inspectors will produce a report that will explain the condition of the house and its major components and possible damage.